cibseven/cibseven-docker/README.md

 value:

 ```
-docker run -d --name camunda -p 8080:8080 -e SKIP_DB_CONFIG=true \
+docker run -d --name cibseven -p 8080:8080 -e SKIP_DB_CONFIG=true \
-           camunda/camunda-bpm-platform:latest
+           cibseven/cibseven:latest
 ```

 ### Waiting for database

-Starting the Camunda Platform Docker image requires the database to be already available.
-This is quite a challenge when the database and Camunda Platform are both docker containers spawned simultaneously, for example, by `docker compose` or inside a Kubernetes Pod.
-To help with that, the Camunda Platform Docker image includes [wait-for-it.sh](https://github.com/vishnubob/wait-for-it) to allow the container to wait until a 'host:port' is ready.
+Starting the CIB seven Docker image requires the database to be already available.
+This is quite a challenge when the database and CIB seven are both docker containers spawned simultaneously, for example, by `docker compose` or inside a Kubernetes Pod.
+To help with that, the CIB seven Docker image includes [wait-for-it.sh](https://github.com/vishnubob/wait-for-it) to allow the container to wait until a 'host:port' is ready.
 The mechanism can be configured by two environment variables: